freelance-jobs/java-applet-paris-2024/README.md

 # java-applet-paris-2024

 a few days ago someone asked me to write them a java applet to print olympic rings and print "PARIS 2024" on screen.
 Althought java applets are not common anymore I thought it would be useful to share this code so that anyone else who'd wanna find out how to do it and refer to this and learn from it.
+Note that you need Java 8 or lower to run applets.

 Here's the full problem